 Australia's Victoria declares state of disaster, imposes curfew to contain COVID-19

-MELBOURNE: A state of disaster was declared in Australia's Victoria on Sunday (Aug 2), with the local government implementing a night curfew as part of its harshest movement restrictions to date to contain the coronavirus.
+MELBOURNE: Australia's Victoria declared a state of disaster on Sunday (Aug 2) and imposed a nightly curfew for the capital Melbourne as part of its harshest movement restrictions to date to contain the coronavirus.

-Melbourne, the state's capital, will move to Stage 4 restrictions until Sep 13 given "unacceptably high" levels of community transmission, said Victoria Premier Daniel Andrews.
+Melbourne, Australia's second-largest city, will move to Stage 4 restrictions until Sep 13 given "unacceptably high" levels of community transmission, said Victoria Premier Daniel Andrews.

-Starting Sunday night for the next six weeks, Melbourne residents will face a curfew from 8pm to 5am.
-They will also not be able to go further than 5km from home and will be limited to an hour of exercise a day.
+Starting Sunday night for the next six weeks, the city's residents will face a curfew from 8pm to 5am.
+They will also not be able to go further than 5km from their home and will be limited to an hour of exercise a day.

 Only one person per household will be able to shop for essential items each day, also within the same 5km radius.